cortexsystems/cortex-app-tutorial/README.md

 To build an app version:
 ```
-$ npm install     # Installes dependencies
+$ npm install     # Installs dependencies
-$ make build      # Transpiles the source code and put everything under ./build
+$ make build      # Transpiles the source code and puts everything under ./build
 $ make pack       # Creates the final app package under ./dist
 ```

 ## Cortex App Lifecycle
-Generally, Cortex apps can be broken down into three phases:
+Generally, the Cortex app lifecycle has three phases:

 1. **Initialization**.
-At this stage, app initializes itself using the runtime parameters.
+At this stage, the app initializes itself using the runtime parameters.
 2. **Content preparation**.
-App is expected to download any resources to the local disk and do any other offline work.
+Here, the app is expected to download any resources to the local disk and do any other offline work.
 3. **Content rendering**.
 Finally, the content prepared in the previous step will be rendered and displayed on screen.

 Once started, the player keeps the app running in the background indefinitely.
-Apps spend most of their time hidden in the background working on preparing content (e.g. parse an RSS feed, download a video, etc.).
-Only occasionally the player will put the app in the third phase and make it's output visible on screen.
+Apps spend most of their time hidden in the background working on preparing content (e.g. parsing an RSS feed, downloading a video, etc.).
+Only occasionally will the player put the app in the third phase and make its output visible on screen.

 It is important to keep the app as light as possible.
 The app should do the heavy lifting in the background and make sure it uses **only** offline content for rendering.
 For instance, if the app is supposed to play a video in the rendering phase, it should not enter the rendering phase until it fully downloads the video to local disk.